amashrabov/demo/README.md

 - **easy to scale** - 5 minutes to add a new node.
 - **easy to reproduce** - 5 minutes to reproduce an experiment.
 - **easy to track** - 5 minutes to track your experiments.

-## How it's all done?
-1. We install all the required tools in your server (Docker, your project's deploy keys, higgsfield binary).
-2. Then we generate deploy & run workflows for your experiments.
-3. As soon as it gets into Github, it will automatically deploy your code on your nodes.
-4. Then you access your experiments' run UI through Github, which will launch experiments and save the checkpoints.

 ## Train example